 In 2017, the abortion rates in the states of New York and New Jersey were equal (26.3 abortions per 1,000 women), ranking second per rate of performed abortions.
 On the other hand, Wyoming (1.3), South Dakota (3.1), and Kentucky (3.8) had the lowest abortion rates.

 18. Reasons for abortion statistics reveal that 48% of women that underwent an abortion did it because of difficulties in their relationships.

 Single mother statistics describe the difficulties faced by this category of people on an everyday basis, and these were the reasons behind the decision for abortion in 48% of abortion cases as per research done by the Guttmacher Institute in 2005.

 Typically, the motivations behind the decision of abortion are complex and multiple.
 However, according to the study, in 74% of cases, these reasons can be grouped as interference with the women’s professional or educational life and difficulties caring for dependents.

 19. Around 1% of abortions in the US are due to rape, abortion stats confirm.

 Following the statistics for the self-reported motivation for abortion from the Guttmacher Institute, the reason behind 1% of abortions was rape, and for 1-2% of cases, it was incest.
 Abortion safety statistics revealed that 12% of women indicated that health concerns were their primary reason for abortion.

-Surprisingly, there is no birth defects abortion statistics information, although some sources state that the abortion rate of babies with Down syndrome, for example, was reduced from 90% to only 53% in the last few years.
+Surprisingly, there are no birth defects in abortion statistics, although some sources state that the abortion rate of babies with Down syndrome, for example, was reduced from 90% to only 53% in the last few years.